 Why is my puppy biting and chewing and how can I stop it?

-Nibbling and chewing are a natural part of being a puppy.
+Nibbling and chewing is a natural part of being a puppy.
 Just like people, puppies go through teething and need to bite and chew.
 They also explore the world through their mouth, so it’s only natural that they bite and chew anything and everything they can!
 Rather than trying to stop them from chewing, make sure you give them lots of dog-safe toys they can chew like bully sticks or a kong with a small amount of peanut butter inside.